The Omentum and Abdominal Fat: Health Benefits and Problems

 The greater omentum is a fatty membrane that covers the small and large intestine.
 Until recently its only function was thought to be the storage of fat.
 Now researchers have discovered that it not only has other functions but also has some important health benefits.
-However, it seems to be a "Jekyll and Hyde" structure.
-If it contains too much fat it has the potential to cause serious health problems.
+It seems to be a "Jekyll and Hyde" structure, however.
+If it contains too much fat, it has the potential to cause serious health problems.

 There are two types of fat in the abdominal area—subcutaneous and visceral.
 Subcutaneous fat is located under the skin and above the muscles.
 It's the soft fat that we can feel when we grab hold of our skin.
 Visceral fat lies below the muscles in the omentum and around the organs.

 Excess visceral fat can have a more serious effect on our health than excess subcutaneous fat.
 Health experts say that those of us who have an apple-shaped body (one with excess fat in the abdomen) have a higher risk for certain health problems than those of us with a pear-shaped body (one which collects fat in the hips and thighs).
 An omentum containing a lot of fat contributes to the apple shape.

 The peritoneum and the greater omentum are membranous structures in the abdomen.
 The peritoneum is a smooth, glistening membrane on top of connective tissue.
 It lines the abdominal cavity and covers the organs in the abdomen.
 It's a continuous sheet but is given different names according to its location.
 The parietal peritoneum lines the inside of the abdomen and the visceral peritoneum covers the organs.
 The omentum is made of peritoneum.

 Parts of the Stomach

 The Greater and Lesser Omentum

 An omentum is a sheet-like structure made of a double layer of peritoneum.
 It contains a variable amount of fat.
 There are actually two omenta—the greater one and the lesser one.